The 300+ best Black Friday 2022 deals to shop now | CNN Underscored

 • Sonos: Now through Nov.
 28, score 20% off Sonos’ premium wireless speakers and home sound systems.

-• Sony: Save on some of our favorite headphones (like the best-in-class WH-1000XM5s) plus a bunch of other headphones, speakers and additional tech.
+• Sony: Save on some of our favorite headphones (like the best-in-class WH-1000XM5), plus a bunch of other headphones, speakers and additional tech.

 • Soundcore: A wide array of headphones, earbuds, speakers and more are on sale right now.